bukovyn/CentOS-7-Server/README.md

 <a name="new-user"></a>
 ### New User

 You must be logged in as [root](http://www.linfo.org/root.html) in order to create a new user.
-This will enable users to log in with those credentials and the difference between a user account and a root account is individuality and the permissions that a user has.
+This will enable users to log in with those credentials.
+It is not advised to work in the command line as root, so this is the reason we are making a new user.

 To add a new user named `foo`:
 ```